Dynamic Variation:

 Hadeland

-In 2019, the Twist at the Kistefos Museum was named one of the coolest buildings in the world.
+The Twist at the Kistefos Museum has been named one of the coolest buildings in the world.
+It´s a contemporary art gallery that also functions as a sculpture and a bridge across the idyllic Randselva river.

-If that’s not enough, Kistefos Museum prides itself with an outstanding sculpture park.
-Walk around works by the cream of Norwegian and international contemporary artists including Bjarne Melgaard, Fernando Botero, Yayoi Kusama, and Olafur Eliasson.
+Kistefos Museum, situated 1 hour outside Oslo by car, prides itself with an outstanding sculpture park.
+Walk around works made by world-class Norwegian and international contemporary artists including Bjarne Melgaard, Fernando Botero, Yayoi Kusama, and Olafur Eliasson.

-Not to mention the mirror labyrinthine and fountain by Danish artist Jeppe Hein.
+Not to mention the spectacular mirror labyrinthine and fountain by Danish artist Jeppe Hein.

 Be sure to pack your camera!